gambitph/Stackable/readme.txt

 * New: Better searching of icons!
 * New: Font Awesome Pro integration (premium)
 * New: Smaller plugin filesize, now less than 2mb!
+* New: 3 subtle hover effects (premium)
 * Change: Removed 1.12 backward compatiblity (version more than a year ago)
+* Change: Blocks will get a class `ugb--has-custom-content-width` when a block uses a Max Custom Width
 * Fixed: Icon gets disabled when switching layouts in the notification block
 * Fixed: Possible error when encountering an error fetching blog posts
 * Fixed: Better handling for themes which may interfere with the placement of the popup video